alantess/vigilant-driving/README.md

 ```

 ## Important notes
 - For first time user please comment out the code below until a model has been saved.
 You cannot load a model that doesn't exist.
-Can bbe found in the train function.
+Can be found in the train function.
 ```python
 # model.load()
 ```